jcolag/entropy-arbitrage/2024-12-22-christmas-every-day.md

   Your browser does not support the HTML audio element.
 </audio>

-This year, then, I present the title story of 1892's **Christmas Every Day and Other Stories Told for Children** by novelist, critic, and more [William Dean Howells](https://en.wikipedia.org/wiki/William_Dean_Howells).
+This year, then, I present the title story of 1892's **Christmas Every Day and Other Stories Told for Children** by novelist, critic, and more {% wiki William_Dean_Howells|William Dean Howells|en %}.
 I found the kid charming, *and* I feel like so many television shows have produced versions of this story that I can't rightly ignore the presumed original instance.

 On the chance that this does become an informal tradition, send me your favorite stories that fit the bill---short, comedic, and in the public domain[^2]---for whatever winter holidays that you celebrate, since I'd rather not constantly go to the Christmas well.
 And on that note, let's go...